Caution Cleaning At Work

 6.)
 Rinse with plain water after the devices are cleaned to your liking, it's essential to make sure all residues are removed.
 Use your dry Powerizer Ultra Plush Microfiber Cloth to polish the surfaces dry to avoid rust corrosion.

 Most construction sites provide a secured locker to store job site tools, including an area for each employee's personal collection.
 There is check-in and out protocols to avoid loss, theft, and damage to machines and devices.
 It's important to return them the way they were found.
 These steps for cleaning tools are straight forward and easy to perform.
-As a bonus, Powerizer will effectively clean and soften your hands by loosening the dirt and grease from your hands and nails.
+As a bonus, Powerizer can be used and a hand cleaner.
+It will effectively clean and soften your hands by loosening the dirt and grease from your hands and nails.
 After washing your tools, be sure to rinse your hands with plain water to remove any detergent from them.
-Powerizer is made from plant and mineral-based ingredients and should not cause skin irritations.
-However, used in a concentrated mixture for a long period of time increases the chance of developing a skin allergy.
+Powerizer is made from plant and mineral-based ingredients and should not cause skin irritations if rinsed off immediately.
+However, used in a concentrated mixture for a long period of time can increase the chance of developing a skin allergy.
 Just use with caution your first time cleaning with Powerizer Complete.